mars0i/masonclj/doc/ClojureMASONinteropTips.md

 `deftype` is so much faster than `defrecord` in Students.
 (Note that although you can override some `Object` methods on records, you can't override `hashCode()` and `equals()`.)
-Since such hashtable lookups are common in MASON, the lesson is that if you need a named class that doesn't extend a class, you have to decide whether you'd rather have the speed of `deftype` or the additional functionality of `defrecord` (e.g. the ability to initialize new instances from Clojure maps).
-Steven Yi and others on the Clojure Google group helped me to understand all  of this.
+Since such hashtable lookups are common in MASON, the lesson is that *if* you need a named class that doesn't extend a class, *and* you are using something like `Continuous2D` that uses hashtables to store agents, then you have to decide whether you'd rather have the speed of `deftype` or the additional functionality of `defrecord` (e.g. the ability to initialize new instances from Clojure maps).
+[Steven Yi and others on the Clojure Google group helped me to understand all  of this.]
+If your agents are stored on a grid with a finite number of cells, however, this difference between `defrecord` and `deftype` probably won't matter.
+MASON implements this kind of grid with Java arrays, so finding an object in arrays just involves indexing into them.

 ### Mutable state